V-Markovskis/Web-Scraping-Larave-Vue/README.md

 ## Result

-[YouTube Link](https://youtu.be/-r6NVCmG5Ow) - Here you can check out the result of my project.
+[YouTube Link](https://youtu.be/-r6NVCmG5Ow) - Here you can check out the result of this project.

 ## Requirements